JuanPabloDiaz/landingZone/readme.md

 ## Contribution 🤝

-I welcome contributions to the [Brother Landing Page](https://brother.jpdiaz.dev)!
-Feel free to fork the repository and submit pull requests with your improvements.
+All contributions are welcome.
+Please read the [CONTRIBUTING guidelines](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## License 📜